charlesnmcdowell/Jackedin/Chapter_4_The_Silicon_Ouroboros.md

 Marcus went still.
 The air in the cabin shifted.
 He looked at her, his eyes unreadable in the dark.

 His phone buzzed on the nightstand.
-It had been buzzing all week—texts he glanced at and flipped over, calls he sent to voicemail with a quick, tight frown.

-"Who keeps calling you?"
-Maya asked, the question slipping out before she could stop it.
-"Is there... someone else?
-A family I don't know about?"

-Marcus sat up, reaching for the phone.
-He checked the screen, his jaw tightening.
-"It's just family drama, Maya.
-Cousins asking for money.
-Same old story."
-He silenced it and tossed it back down, but the ease was gone.

-"You didn't answer my question," Maya said softly.
-"About us.
-About me staying."

-Marcus sighed, running a hand over his face.
-He looked at her, taking in her hope, her beauty, the way she looked at him like he was the only solid thing in a melting world.
+This time, he didn't check it.
+He just let it buzz.

-"If you're down," he said, his voice low.
+"If you're down," he said, his voice low, ignoring the vibration.
 "I'm down.
 It makes sense, right?
 You got the remote gig.
 I got the rig.
 We save money.
 We live."

 He kissed her, deep and slow, sealing the deal.
-But Maya felt the hesitation in his lips.
-She felt the weight of the phone buzzing on the nightstand, a vibration that felt like a warning.
+But Maya heard the phone.
+It felt like a warning she was choosing to ignore.

 The Call